 People’s access to and the practitioner’s right to practice traditional, cultural, complementary and alternative health care therapies were not protected by law.
 The "Unlicensed Health Care Practice Act" statute is constructed in a way which allows traditional and alternative unlicensed practitioners in New Mexico to legally practice their healing traditions, as long as they stay within certain guidelines.

 You can find out what your rights and responsibilities are as an unlicensed health care practitioner by reading the New Mexico "Unlicensed Health Care Practice Act" with explanatory commentary by NMCAAMP.
 Useful resources for the practitioner have also been assembled under Practitioner Support, such as checklists to create required documentation and sample forms for you to modify to meet your individual needs.

 Find out what the Legislature passed in April 2009 is and how it affects you as an unlicensed health care practitioner.

-Visit our Practitioner Support page to download sample forms to help you with your clients.
+See Practitioner Support section to download sample forms to help you with your clients.